Huma (company): Cancer

 In April 2015, Medopad launched a chemotherapy application for monitoring cancer patients designed specifically for the Apple Watch.

 Investors

 Some of Medopad's institutional investors are Healthbox and Sandbox Industries.
 Lord Howard Flight and Tony Brown, Non-Executive Director of the NHS both invested individually, as did entrepreneur and investor Tom Chapman.

+In July 2024, Huma raised $80 million in a Series D financing round.
+The investment round included contributions from AstraZeneca Plc, Bayer AG, Hitachi Ventures, and Italy’s Hat Technology Fund.